Another Year Another Go.

 Well that was a funny old year.
 Obviously, outside of my own direct experience it was in many ways a horrible nasty little year – best forgotten.
 Unfortunately having left us with ongoing unspeakable horrors and many political and social landmines; forgetting 2016 won’t be easy – and maybe we shouldn’t.
 For all its bleakness and tragedy it finished for me on a bright note with the birth of my latest nephew and a new heart for a former coach.

 But getting back to my funny (peculiar) 2016; twelve months ago I was posting training videos on Facebook.
 Luke was coaching me towards another crack at an Ironman World Championship.
 I had put it “out there” that I wanted to commemorate my 50th birthday by lying on a Hawaiian beach amongst the green turtles with a freshly carved Ironman World Championship winners trophy by my side.
-Instead, for my birthday, I had a very nice couple of nights away in Kildare with the family but had to come home to watch Pauline McLynn boot me out of (on primetime TV) the RHA for daring to produce probably two of the worst portraits to ever darken their walls.
+Instead, for my birthday, I had a very nice couple of nights away in Kildare with the family and came home to watch Pauline McLynn boot me out of (on primetime TV) the RHA for daring to produce two of probably the worst portraits to ever darken their walls.
 I am still scratching my head and wondering what happened.

 I can’t complain I have had a good run; sixteen Ironman races finished over eleven years.
 I had been working towards my seventeenth but a stress fracture quickly followed by a hernia operation (that didn’t go quite as smoothly as hoped) put paid to that.
 I was about to settle into a summer of no training or racing and probably being a little more cranky than usual when I found myself travelling up and down the country trying to paint pictures against the clock for RTE television and enjoying all the full Irish breakfasts I could cram in.
 “Painting the Nation” was scary, frustrating and ultimately a little embarrassing, but great fun.
 I met some brilliant people and learnt lots.
 I count myself very lucky to have been given the opportunity and am very grateful for it.
 I hope to do a lot more painting in the future. https://www.facebook.com/AlanRyanArt/